eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.4.0 RC1.md

 **Q. Can I use a controller?**

 A. Yes, see [these instructions](https://github.com/eljefe303030/Melius/blob/96dc3f04f50b2083981c5843a8321bb02447f8fd/assets/docs/MWS%20Xbox%20Controller%20layout%20instructions.md) on how to bind any additional key commands, such as the reload key `R`.
+[Bhaeron has created an Xbox layout you can use.](https://docs.google.com/document/d/1Mg7zZY-9JD-BvFoFrVThjib2StEkkkxGMcHwZ_1NZ60/edit?tab=t.0)

 ## Support
 Use the [Discord server](https://discord.gg/ZyakMg7CGN)